jhajagos/TransformDBtoHDF5ML/documentation/README.md

-# Overview of the pipeline
+# Overview

-This tutorial describes the process of creating, executing and updating maps from relation database tables to the HDF5 file matrix format.
-Between the relational database and the HDF5 format there is a JSON format.
+This manual describes the process of creating, executing and updating maps from relation database tables to the HDF5 matrix container format.
+The first step in the pipeline maps a database table to a JSON document.
+The JSON document is then mapped into the HDF5 matrix container format.
-The pipeline can be run at various  points and does not need to be run to the final endpoint.
-A user may only want to map to a JSON document so it can be loaded into a MongoDB instance and another user might start with a JSON document and want to generate an HDF5 file.

-# Going from relational database to a JSON document
+# Transforming relational database tables to a collection of JSON documents

 ## Mapping a single database table

 ### Setting up the runtime_config.json

-The `runtime_config.json` file is for setting parameters which will change.
-In general the runtime_config.json is not a version controlled file as it may contain passwords to connect to a database.
-It is divided in three sections.
-Only two sections are mandatory.
+The `runtime_config.json` file is for setting parameters which will change at runtime.
+In general the `runtime_config.json` is not a version controlled file as it may contain passwords to connect to a database server.
+The file is divided in three sections.
+Only two of the sections are mandatory.

 ```json
 {